 Dan James joined BPA’s leadership team as deputy administrator in June 2016.
 James is responsible for providing policy and strategic guidance to the administrator, particularly with respect to BPA's public responsibilities.
-He oversees BPA’s Compliance, Audit, Risk and Equal Opportunity Employment organization, Corporate Strategy, Communications, Intergovernmental Affairs, and the Senior Policy Adviser for the Environment and Endangered Species.
+He oversees BPA’s Compliance, Audit, Risk Management and Equal Employment Opportunity organization, Communications, Intergovernmental Affairs and Technology Innovation.

 James came to BPA from PNGC Power, where he served as vice president of public affairs and marketing since 2007.
 PNGC Power is one of BPA’s largest customers with member utilities spread across BPA’s service territory.

-Prior to his PNGC Power experience, James worked as a senior government relations specialist at Ball Janik LLP in Portland, Oregon, and Washington, D.C., and as the federal affairs representative at Pacific Northwest Waterways Association in Vancouver, Washington.
+Prior to working at PNGC Power, James worked as a senior government relations specialist at Ball Janik LLP in Portland, Oregon, and Washington, D.C., and as the federal affairs representative at Pacific Northwest Waterways Association in Vancouver, Washington.

-He lives in Northeast Portland with his wife and two teenage daughters.
+He lives in Northeast Portland with his wife.
+They have two daughters in college.